 Hi there!
-I am a mother of two and my child is out of control!
+I am a mother of two, and my child is out of control!
 She is a diva!
-My son will be 4 in November and my daughter will be 2 1/2.
-My husband and I are in our 30’s and have really enjoyed parenthood for the most part.
-My daughter has always been diva-ish but it is out of control now.
-When I say always, I mean I took her to the doctor when she was small (few months old) over and over thinking that she must have another ear infection to no avail.
-The paediatrician finally told me it was her “personality” that we were seeing.
-I answered “Are you kidding me?”
+My son will be 4 in November, and my daughter will be 2 1/2.
+My husband and I are in our 30s and have really enjoyed parenthood for the most part.
+My daughter has always been diva-ish, but it is out of control now.
+When I say always, I mean that I took her to the doctor when she was small (a few months old) over and over, thinking that she must have another ear infection, to no avail.
+The pediatrician finally told me it was her “personality” that we were seeing.
+I answered, “Are you kidding me?”
 I still ask that question every day.
-I am not one of those crazy women on TV who gives into their children’s every whim and I try to be as consistent as possible but she is blowing my mind.
-For me to reach out to help over the internet is me at my wits end.
+I am not one of those crazy women on TV who gives into their children’s every whim, and I try to be as consistent as possible, but she is blowing my mind.
+For me to reach out for help over the internet means I’m at my wits’ end

 No, you’re not losing it, even though I’m sure you feel like it at times.
 Believe it or not, I get a lot of people who contact me saying my child is out of control.
 It’s a situation that many people find themselves in and you are not alone.
 Having said that, if there was ever a time I would implore you to please look at my behaviour intervention service this would be it.
 That’s not to sell myself but it’s because you obviously need help and as much as I can try and establish what to do in a letter, my efforts will fall short as all I can do is give you an idea as to the big picture.

 My child is out of control.
 Ok, first realize you are not alone.

 Having said that, I recognize you want as much help as you can get in a letter, so I will try and address what’s happening the best I can.
 First, I understand you’re simply getting desperate, and there isn’t a mother on the planet that hasn’t felt those emotions at one time or another.
 Take heart; you can get through this, and both she and you will come out on the other side.
 Here are some things that I’ve learned from your letter that I think will help you on that journey.